Article citation information:

 FRICTION AND CORROSION

-the processes of destruction of link chains used in these conveyors are described.
+destruction of link chains used in these conveyors are described.
+Design of

-Design of scraper chains and their division into different types for use in
+scraper chains and their division into different types for use in scraper conveyors

-scraper conveyors are presented.
-The most common damages to chains used in
+are presented.
+The most common damages to chains used in scraper conveyors are

 Keywords: transport,